 There are many Mirena pseudotumor cerebri/idiopathic intracranial hypertension cases.
 They were combined into a type of class action known as a "mass tort."
 The cases shared common discovery, which is an efficient way to conduct cases where there are many injuries arising from the same defective medical device.

 These cases have not gone far.
 Today, the Mirena IUD migration lawsuits in the MDL are not moving forward.
-Our lawyers are not taking Mirena cases in 2020 and we do not know any attorneys who are.
+Our lawyers are not taking Mirena cases in 2021 and we do not know any attorneys who are.
+Were there some IUD settlements?
+Yes.
+But the payouts in these cases were extremely low.
+This Mirena IUD litigation was ultimately unsuccessful for victims and their lawyers.

 But you are seeing a lot of lawyers online trying to get these cases, right?
 If you are reading online that there are lawyers that want these cases, is is most likely because they have not updated their websites.
 These cases were dismissed in 2016 and that dismissal was affirmed by the Second Circuit Court of Appeals in 2017.
 The second round of cases were dismissed in 2019.
 Take a look at the timeline below.